When do I automatically get responsibility for a child?

 If the parents do not have responsibility: guardianship

-If someone who is not a parent has responsibility for a child, this is called guardianship (voogdij).
+If someone who is not a parent has responsibility for a child, this is called voogdij (guardianship).
 This is the case for example if both parents are dead.
-Guardianship of a child may also be given to a certified agency, such as a youth protection agency (stichting jeugdbescherming).
+Guardianship of a child may also be given to a certified agency, such as Stichting Jeugdbescherming (youth protection agency).